Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 ### Version: 1.0.4.0

- This service stops Windows Update and Windows Update Medic services at the specified intervals plus kill Windows Update Orchestrator processes if running.
+ This service stops Windows Update and Windows Update Medic services at the specified intervals plus kill Windows Update Session Orchestrator processes if running.
 (MoUsoCoreWorker.exe, USOCoreWorker.exe, USOClient.exe).

  **If not configured in the wupblocker.conf file, the default value is 60 (sec).**